italiangrid/voms/release-notes/voms-admin-server/3.3.2/index.md

 ```

 It is now possible to authenticate user skipping the checks on the certificate
-issuer, by setting the `voms.skip_ca_check` option in a VO `service.properties`
+issuer, by setting the `voms.skip_ca_check=True` in the
-file.
+`/etc/voms-admin/<VO>/service.properties` file for a given VO.

-By setting the above option, the two example certificates would be considered
+By setting the above property, the two example certificates would be considered
 the same user.

 ### Bug fixes and improvements